PracticeROM/gz-book/src/ocarinainput.md

 by the rest of the game.

-This is a source of potential desyncs in macros, so when playing or recording a macro, gz ensures that the ocarina input is the same as the common game input for any given frame.
+This is a source of potential desyncs in macros, so when playing or recording a macro, The Practice ROM ensures that the ocarina input is the same as the common game input for any given frame.